AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/api-set-up.md

 1. `RUNNING`: Validates that Platform can access the key and key vault.
 1. `UPDATE_EXISTING_RESOURCES`: The system is adding the key vault and key name to the datastores across all sandboxes in your organization.
-1. `COMPLETED`: The key vault and key name have been added to the datastores.
+1. `COMPLETED`: The key vault and key name have successfully been added to the datastores.
 1. `FAILED`: A problem occurred, primarily related to the key, key vault, or multi-tenant app setup.

 ## Next steps